andock/andock/docs/configuration/andock.md

 ```

 ### Mounts
-Mounts describe writeable persistent volumes in the docker container.
+Mounts describe writable persistent volumes in the docker container.
 Mounts are linked via volumes into the docker container.
 ```
 mounts: